kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 These days, instead of relying on any sort of code generation, I prefer to take my time and write the entire contract by hand.
-Contracts are very important part of the design, they deserve the attention.
+Contracts are a very important part of the design, they deserve the attention.

 ## One-Way Messaging

-Lokad.CQRS also featured a one-way messaging framework, using Azure Queues or file system.
+Lokad.CQRS also featured a one-way messaging framework, using Azure Queues or the file system.
 The implementation grew to be rather robust with features like deduplication, quarantines and retries.

 As a part of Lokad.CQRS, that implementation was misused very